 Logs must not exceed 10 inches in diameter.

-The Town of Wake Forest limits the amount of yard waste and leaves it collects at each household to four cubic yards (approximately one pickup truck load), so please plan your cleanup accordingly.
-The Town does not collect stumps or clearing debris from lots.
+The Town of Wake Forest limits the amount of yard waste it collects to eight cubic yards (approximately two pickup truck loads), so please plan your clean up accordingly.
+The Town does not collect stumps of clearing debris from lots.
 Yard waste pruned or cut by a contractor will be collected by the Town if it is prepared according to Town guidelines.
 Yard waste must be placed in front of individual homes from which the yard waste is coming from.

 For more information about leaf collection and the towns yard waste collection schedule, contact Chad Hildebrandt at 919-435-9575.